God loves you and . . .

 For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord.
 Romans 6:23 (NASB)

-Jesus Died for You
+Jesus Christ Died for You – To Forgive Your Sin

-Therefore, God became the man, Jesus Christ, in order to die in our place.
+That is why God came in human flesh and died for us.
+God became the man, Jesus Christ, in order to die in our place.
 By dying for us, God could forgive our sins.

 Behold, the Lamb of God, who takes away the sin of the world!
 John 1:29 (ESV)